Animenosekai/lifeeasy/README.md

     numbers: a list of numbers to divide.

-> Returns the result of the division of the provided numbers or "Error: Division by zero" if a division by zero is made.
+> Returns the result of the division of the provided numbers or "Error: Division by zero" if a division by zero is made (> integer/float)

 ---